csbonang/bonang_CodeQuiz/README.md

 Then, a message will display if their answer is correct or incorrect.<br> If the user's answer is correct, a point is allotted to their score. <br> To the right of the question block, a timer is displayed.
-If the time leftover becomes 0 or all the questions are finished,<br> then the quiz is over.
-If the user completes the quiz before the time, extra points are added to their score.
+If the time leftover becomes 0 or all are completed,<br> then the quiz is over.
+Once over, the user is prompted to type their initials into the text field.
+Finally, once the user submits their initials, a scoreboard is of all the user's initials and scores are ordered from highest to lowest.

 # Requirements
 1. When I click the start button, then a timer starts and I am presented with a question